tosu-dev/tosu-dev/README.md

 ## Presentation ✨
 Hello there, my name is Théo Constant and I'm a young passionate junior developer.

 I started programming in middle school.
-The very first time I code was in vbs thanks to a random youtube video I saw on how to do an little game.
+My brother passed on his passion for computers to me.
+The very first time I code was in VBS thanks to a random youtube video I saw on how to do a little game.
 I just copied the code from the description and test it.
 Then I started to do a lot of tiny projects in Scratch, and I used to annoy my math teacher by showing him those projects.

-In highschool, I learned python and java by myself and start doing personnal projects like python game or minecraft plugins while having computer courses.
+In highschool, I learned Python and Java by myself and start doing personal projects like Python game or Minecraft plugins while having computer courses.
 I also did 2 Hackathons during highschool.

 I'm currently in a Bachelor of Computer Science in the IUT of Paris - Rives de Seine and in apprenticeship in Linedata.

+For 2024-2025, I'm in ESGI (Ecole Supérieur de Génie Informatique) for a virtual reality and game developpement course.

 This Github is my workspace for personnal, school, and event projects.